Greece women's national rugby league team: Current squad

+Combined team

+The following players were named in a squad to play against the United States in Las Vegas on 28 February 2025.
+Players came from Greece, Australia, Wales and the United States.

 Greece based

-The following players where named in a squad to play in the 2022 Rugby League Women's European Championship B:
+The following players were named in a squad to play in the European qualification play-off match against Ireland:

 Australian based

-The following Australian based players of Greek heritage represented Greece in the January 2023 international match against the Philippines.
+The following Australian-based players of Greek heritage represented Greece in the January 2023 international match against the Philippines.